FelixOnline/v2/content/articles/2013-2-22-a-european-citizenship-part-ii.md

  - /comment/3368/a-european-citizenship-part-ii
 imported: true
 comments:
+ - value: >
- - I am looking forward to it but I am a bit confused on why you are anonymous Hopefully we will have an interesting discussionI have written a response to this which will appear in the next Felix
+     I am looking forward to it, but I am a bit confused on why you are anonymous.
+Hopefully we will have an interesting discussion!,I have written a response to this which will appear in the next Felix.

 # Article Taxonomies
 categories: